oktadev/okta-blog/_source/_posts/2020-07-17-secure-node-api-with-koa.md

 In this tutorial, you learned how to build an API with Koa, how to use Okta as an authorization server, and how to request a JWT token from Okta and verify it in your Koa API.
 I hope you liked seeing the power and speed of combining Okta's Authentication model with the slick Koa framework.

+The source code for this tutorial is available on [GitHub](https://github.com/oktadeveloper/okta-node-api-koa-example).

 For more excellent Node.js content, check out these blog posts:

 - [Quickly Build Node.js Apps with Sails.js](/blog/2020/07/10/quickly-build-apps-with-sailsjs)